uxder/Vivid/README.md

 Currently the default the filter is the blackWhite filter which accepts a lightness option.

+###Is Vivid production ready?

+Not really.
+I'm still working on this so it's untested and is more experimental at this point.

 ##How do I use vivid?

 Vivid needs to be applied to an image.
 Set the filter by setting the name in the filter option (or defaults to blackWhite).